iai-callgrind/iai-callgrind/docs/src/regressions.md

 <!-- markdownlint-disable MD041 MD033 -->

 # Performance Regressions

 With Iai-Callgrind you can define limits for each event kinds over which a performance regression can be assumed.
-Per default, Iai-Callgrind does not perform default regression checks and you have to opt-in with a `RegressionConfig` at benchmark level with a `LibraryBenchmarkConfig` or `BinaryBenchmarkConfig` or at a global level with [Command-line arguments or Environment variables](./cli_and_env/basics.md).
+Per default, Iai-Callgrind does not perform default regression checks, and you have to opt-in with a `RegressionConfig` at benchmark level with a `LibraryBenchmarkConfig` or `BinaryBenchmarkConfig` or at a global level with [Command-line arguments or Environment variables](./cli_and_env/basics.md).